brainstormforce/wp-remote-site-search/README.txt

 category_slug=""
 You can also pass `category_slug1,category_slug2` to search multiple posts  from multiple categories.
 For example category_slug="recipes,books"

+type = ""
+Default type is post,
+You can add custom post type also.

 placeholder=""
 The text displayed in the input.
 Defaults to `Search...`.